-From time to time, the Advisor or its affiliates provide certain non-advisory services (such as data collection and analysis or other consulting services) to financial intermediaries ("Intermediaries") that may be involved in the distribution of DFA Advised Funds and may recommend the purchase of such DFA Advised Funds for their clients.
-Intermediaries may include, without limitation, FAs, broker-dealers, institutional investment consultants, and plan service providers (such as recordkeepers).
-The Advisor or its affiliates also may provide services to Intermediaries, including: (i) personnel and outside consultants for purposes of continuing education, internal strategic planning and, for FAs, practice management; (ii) analysis, including historical market analysis and risk/return analysis; (iii) continuing education to investment advisers (some of whom may be dual registered investment advisers/broker-dealers); and (iv) other services.

-The Advisor regularly provides educational speakers and facilities for conferences or events for Intermediaries, customers or clients of the Intermediaries, or such customers' or clients' service providers, and also may sponsor such events.
-For its sponsored events, the Advisor typically pays any associated food, beverage, and facilities-related expenses.
-The Advisor or its affiliates sometimes pay a fee to attend, speak at or assist in sponsoring conferences or events organized by others, and on occasion, pay travel accommodations of certain participants attending such conferences or events.
-The Advisor's sponsorship of conferences or events organized by others from time to time includes direct payments to vendors on behalf of, and/or reimbursement of expenses incurred by, the organizers of such events.
-Also, from time to time, the Advisor makes direct payments to vendors on behalf of, and/or reimbursement of expenses incurred by, Intermediaries in connection with the Intermediaries hosting educational, training, customer appreciation, or other events for such Intermediaries and/or their customers.
-Personnel of the Advisor may or may not be present at any of the conferences or events hosted by third parties described above.
-The Advisor generally will promote its participation in or sponsorship of such conferences or events in marketing or advertising materials.
-At the request of a client or potential client, the Advisor or its affiliates may also refer such client to one or more Intermediaries.
+The Advisor or its affiliates may provide certain non-advisory services (such as data collection or other consulting services) to financial intermediaries ("Intermediaries") that may be involved in the distribution of the Portfolios and Underlying Funds or other mutual funds advised by the Advisor ("DFA Advised Funds") or who may recommend the purchase of such DFA Advised Funds for their clients.
+Intermediaries may include, without limitation, independent financial advisors ("FAs"), broker-dealers, institutional investment consultants, and plan service providers (such as recordkeepers).
+The Advisor or its affiliates also may provide historical market analysis, risk/return analysis, and continuing education to investment advisers (some of whom may be dual registered investment advisers/broker-dealers) as well as educational speakers and facilities for investment adviser conferences.
+The Advisor or its affiliates may pay a fee to attend, speak at or assist in sponsoring such conferences or pay travel accommodations of certain participants attending an investment adviser sponsored conference.
+Sponsorship of Intermediary events by the Advisor may include direct payments to vendors or reimbursement of expenses incurred by the Intermediary in connection with hosting educational, training, customer appreciation, or other events for Intermediaries or their customers.
+Dimensional personnel may or may not be present at such events.
+At the request of a client or potential client, the Advisor or its affiliates may also refer such client to one or more